-A member of the Solanaceae, or nightshade family, which includes tomatoes, peppers and potatoes, eggplant is thought to be a native of India where it grows wild as a perennial.
-Many of us are familiar with the most common eggplant variety, Solanum melongena, but there are a plethora of eggplant types available.
+A member of the Solanaceae, or nightshade family, which includes tomatoes, peppers, and potatoes, eggplant is thought to be a native of India where it grows wild as a perennial.
+Many of us are familiar with the most common eggplant variety, Solanum melongena, but there is a plethora of eggplant types available.

 Types of Eggplant

 For more than 1,500 years, eggplant has been cultivated in India and China.
 Once trade routes were established, eggplant was imported to Europe by the Arabs and transported to Africa by the Persians.
 The Spaniards introduced it to the New World and by the 1800’s both white and purple varieties of eggplant could be found in American gardens.